Iris japonica: Taxonomy

 The Latin specific epithet japonica refers to from Japan, even though the plant is thought to have originated in China.

 Iris japonica was first named by Carl Peter Thunberg, (the Swedish botanist) in his 1784 publication, 'Flora Japonica'.
 It was introduced to Europe in 1792 from China, by Thomas Evans of the East India Company.
-It was then first published and described by Thunberg in 'Transactions of the Linnean Society of London' (Trans.
+It was then first published and described by Thunberg in Transactions of the Linnean Society of London (Trans.
 Linn.
 Soc.
-London) Volume 2 page327 on 1 May 1794.
+London) Volume 2 page 327 on 1 May 1794.
 The species description was published in Curtis Botanical Magazine in 1797.
 Iris fimbriata was later classified as a synonym of Iris japonica.

 It has received an Award of Garden Merit from the RHS.

 Distribution and habitat

 It is native to temperate and tropical regions of Asia.